teach-afp/www/input/lecture4.md

 * It is often good to move away a bit from the pure deep embedding towards some kind of "normal form" ("optimized", "elemental" embedding).

 * We want to remove the `Bind` operator.
+  (This, done correctly, will turn `Program` into a lawful monad.)
   How are we going to write sequential actions then?

   <div class= "alert alert-info">
   `(>>=)` is going to be executed when constructing the program, but not when